 On July 5, 2021, the Company announced that it had entered into a cost sharing agreement whereby Seabridge Gold ("Seabridge") and the Company will share the costs equally on construction of the first 9 kilometers of the Coulter Creek Access Road ("CCAR"), estimated to cost \$12.0 million.
 To fund the Company's share of costs under the Cost Sharing Agreement, Seabridge had agreed to purchase a \$6.0 million Convertible Debenture and 1,350,000 warrants from the Company.
-As at November 30, 2021 and the date of this report the parties have agreed to not finalize the 6% Convertible Debenture and related warrants as disclosed in the November 12th, 2021 press release.
+As at August 31, 2021 and the date of this report the parties have agreed to not finalize the 6% Convertible Debenture and related warrants as disclosed in this press release.
+A new agreement is currently being negotiated but as of the date of this report it has not be finalized.